It was an event with really engaged speakers, moderators, and

 I’ve never been very good at Arcade games.
-So I really enjoyed for several reasons the demonstration of the learning curve of Deepmind’s General Deep Learning approach when applied to a test-bed of some 100+ Atari games, vividly presented by Mustafa Suleyman.
+Hence, I really enjoyed the demonstration of the learning curve of Deepmind’s General Deep Learning approach when applied to a test-bed of some 100+ Atari games, vividly presented by Mustafa Suleyman.
 It was amazing how well the system performed even without supervised training, just being introduced to the controls (= 4-way joystick) and the objective (= the score).
 With all due respect and scepticism, it is astonishing that they managed to replace some 60 hard-coded production systems with an unsupervised system based on machine-learning.
 The systems I recount were image recognition, image/pattern/structure matching and such.

 I admit that the discussion of “the potential end of mankind led by super-machines” is not my cup of tea.
 IMHO, we should keep a good eye on the social impact of modern technology in all it’s variations – and should never forget: >tech is tool<.